dotnet/designs/accepted/2021/experimental-package-shading.md

 ### Controlling shading

 Shading will be controlled by a boolean parameter named `ShadePrivateAssets` will alter the behavior of NuGet restore in .NET SDK based projects.
-Any package reference for which `ShadePrivateAssets` is `true` will be shaded: replaced with a reference to a synthetic package created by copying the package and renaming it and its assets.
+Any package reference for which `ShadePrivateAssets` is `true` will be shaded: replaced at restore time with a reference to a synthetic package created by copying the package and renaming it and its assets.
 The name of this parameter is based on the existing `PrivateAssets` package reference metadata that causes assets to be consumed by the project and not surfaced transitively to referencing packages.
 Certain types of private assets such as runtime libraries are embedded in any package created by running the Pack target on the project.

 The `ShadePrivateAssets` parameter exists both as an MSBuild property and as MSBuild item metadata.
 The property defaults to an empty value, and the metadata defaults to the property value.
 Empty values are interpreted as `False`.
 The property can be used to set the behavior for all package references in a project, and the metadata can set or override the behavior for individual package reference items.